chnvd/up206a-chaithra/Notes/Week_1.md

 # How do you think the graphical outputs (maps/charts) were created for the article?
 Where did the data come from, and how do you think the outputs were created?
 Does it work?
 Why or why not?

-I am usure how the maps were created.
+I am usure as to the software used to create the maps.
 The data for it came from a mix of offical data bases.
-It uses data on city classification, and ward-level boundaries.
-The indexes are statistically developed and are in a range between 0-1.
-A gradient is used to indicate each ward's position on the scale.
-It works, because the paper's aim is to present an alternative way to concieve and visualise inequality within cities.
+It uses data on statutory classification of urban settlements in India, and ward-level boundaries.
+The indexes are developed from a set of household-level variables collected though the Census, and are in a range of 0-1.
+A density map is used, with color gradations varying by the ward's score for the index.
+It works well, because the paper's aim is to present a spatial way to visualise inequality within cities.
+However since this is a publised paper, the maps used are static.

 The instructors will select a few of the readings for discussion in week 2.